shielings/waltonpedia/README.md

 - Rapid access access from anywhere with internet, on any device with a web browser using a short, memorable URL - [walton.wiki](https://walton.wiki)
 - (Mostly) Open - public access for non-sensitive data
 - Editable by any Walton Centre staff willing to make improvements
-- Consistent - no more "old PDFs" found in emails
+- Frequently updated and consistent - as opposed to a dated PDF you might find in an email which may or may not have been updated in the interim
 - Highly auditable - every update to every page is kept and labelled with the author's name.
 Recent changes are highlighted for scrutiny by other editors.
-- User-centric design
+- User-centric design that is enjoyable to use

 |                     |  Intranet | Emails | Pinboards  | Word-of-mouth | Waltonpedia |
 |---------------------|:---------:|:------:|:----------:|:--------------:|:-----------:|